dimus/backme/README.md

 ``inputDirs.keepAllFiles``
 : An optional boolean parameter (default is `false`).
-If `true` files that would be marked for deletion, will be placed to to a ``delete-me`` directory.
+If `true` files that would be marked for deletion, will be placed to a ``delete-me`` directory.

 ## Finding out the date/time of a backup.